GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 ```

-- The client hostname should be a valid `hostname`(FQDN), not a localhost or an IP Address.
+- The client host name should be a valid `hostname`(FQDN), not localhost or an IP Address.
-You can configure the hostname by adding the following entry in your host file.
+You can configure the host name by adding the following entry in your host file.

     **Linux**